-9. Will be consistent with the goal of concentrating retail uses in hamlets, avoiding strip commercial development, and buffering non-residential uses that are incompatible with residential use.
+(9) Will be consistent with the goal of concentrating retail uses in hamlets, avoiding strip commercial development, and buffering non-residential uses that are incompatible with residential use.

-The project's retail uses and restaurants will provide for onsite entertainment and convenience.
+• The Project's non-residential component will provide on-site recreation, dining and convenience retail shopping.
 These uses are not intended to create a new "town center" that would compete with the Hamlet of Amenia.
-In fact, there is intended to be a synergy between Silo Ridge and the Hamlet, where retail uses in the Hamlet would experience positive effects due to the existence of Silo Ridge.
-The non-residential uses on the Site are concentrated in the center of the Site with surrounding residential uses to encourage pedestrian activity and create a vibrant core area.
-However, certain non-residential uses are located outside this core area, including the Winery Restaurant, Artisan's Park Overlook, and wastewater treatment plant.
+Instead, there will be a synergy between Silo Ridge and the Hamlet, resulting from patronage of Hamlet businesses by Silo Ridge residents.
+The non-residential uses are concentrated in the center of the Site with surrounding residential uses to encourage pedestrian activity and create a vibrant "Village Green" core area.
+However, certain non-residential uses are located outside this core area, including the Winery Restaurant.